How did the name of the band come about? When did it form?

 Founder of Buffalo Rising.
 Co-founder Elmwood Avenue Festival of the Arts.
 Co-founder Powder Keg Festival that built the world's largest ice maze (Guinness Book of World Records).
 Instigator behind Emerald Beach at the Erie Basin Marina.
 Co-created Flurrious! winter festival.
 Co-creator of Rusty Chain Beer.
 Instigator behind Saturday Artisan Market (SAM) at Canalside.
 Founder of The Peddler retro and vintage market.
 Instigator behind Liberty Hound @ Canalside.
-Established Jazz, Rhythm and Blue Wednesday live music series at Pan Am Grill and Brewery.
 Catalyst behind the Pierce-Arrow Film Arts Center.
 Throws The Witches Ball at The Hotel @ The Lafayette.
-Themed New Years mayhem at the hotel.
+Themed New Years mayhem at various locations.

 Next up: Porchfest...